ssugar/OldBlog/TopNAndOther/TopNAndOther.md

 IF(SELECTEDVALUE('Partner and Other'[Partner_Description]) = "Other", [TopX] + 1, RANKX(ALL('Partner and Other'), [Total Trading Value]))
 ````

-Note: If we don't set the "Other" categories rank, it will have a rank matching the lowest categories rank.
+Note: If we don't set the "Other" categories rank to TopX + 1 (like we do in the above DAX measure), it will have a rank matching the lowest categories rank.

 With the above measures and relationship in place, we are now able to create a table that shows each trading partner, it's rank by trading value, and it's trading value:
 ![TotalAndRankMeasures](images/TotalAndRankMeasures.png)